Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

-If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap, then it’s most likely a gap or hole which requirements sealing in some way.
-Large cracks and gaps should be permanently stopped.
-Cracks that are greater than 3mm and let air into or out within the home need seals.
-For instance, if an open fireplace isn’t being used, it could cause draughts, and should be sealed from.
-Property managers and landlords are accountable for ensuring such draughts are eliminated as far as possible.
+If you can feel external air coming in or the air is clear from a hole or gap, then it’s likely to be a gap or an opening that requirements sealing in any way.
+Cracks or gaps with large gaps must be stopped permanently.
+Gaps greater than 3mm that let air into or out of the house need to be sealed.
+For example, if the open fireplace isn’t used it can cause draughts and should be shut off.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as much as possible.

-There is no require to cover up holes or gaps in the construction.
-For example, tiny gaps around doors and windows may be required to allow for movement within the building when the household heats and cools, so that they can still be opened and closed rather than sticking.
-We will inspect every window and door during your Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure as the household is heated and cools to allow them to be closed and opened rather than being stuck.
+We will inspect all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections